Pycord-Development/pycord/docs/api/events.rst

     if the message is not found in the internal message cache, then this event will not be called.
 Consider using :func:`on_raw_poll_vote_add` instead.

-    This requires :attr:`Intents.reactions` to be enabled.
+    This requires :attr:`Intents.polls` to be enabled.

     :param message: The message the poll belongs to.
     :type message: :class:`Message`